Here are common FAQs regarding your invoices:

 Pick and Pack fees are based on the number of items in an order.
-The order fee always has a "base order fee," which includes the first item pick fee.
-The "additional item pick fee," which includes each additional item in the order.
+The order fee always has a "base order fee," which includes the first item pick fee , plus the "additional item pick fee," which includes each additional item in the order.

 What is Monthly Minimum Pick Fee?

-Monthly minimum pick fee is a minimum of $250/mo or the equivalent to the storage fee.
+Monthly minimum pick fee is a minimum of $250/mo or the equivalent to your storage fee.

 Example 1: Customer has $100 in pick and pack fees per month, they end up paying $150 of the minimum monthly fee.